Blog post

 Consistent handling of nullability annotations

-Dealing with nullability in Java is not an easy task, so SonarQube offers help with many rules about the correct use of nullability annotations, and several rules use them in determining whether to raise an issue or not.
+Dealing with nullability in Java is not an easy task, so SonarQube Server offers help with many rules about the correct use of nullability annotations, and several rules use them in determining whether to raise an issue or not.

 But it's a complex topic, even - maybe especially - on the analysis side.
 Part of the complexity comes from the fact that there are many annotations available, from many different sources, each with slightly different approaches to controlling and documenting nullability.
-Some rules implemented in SonarQube 8.9 LTS suffered from this complexity and ended up inconsistently supporting the different ways these annotations should be used.
+Some rules implemented in SonarQube Server 8.9 LTS suffered from this complexity and ended up inconsistently supporting the different ways these annotations should be used.

 To give an idea of the complexity of this topic, sometimes code elements are: